piotrwitek/typesafe-actions/README.md

 # typesafe-actions
 > Typesafe Action Creators for Redux / Flux Architectures (in TypeScript)

-> `typesafe-actions` have simple and functional API specifically designed to retain complete "type soundness" in Static Typing of TypeScript
+> `typesafe-actions` have simple and functional API specifically designed to retain complete "type soundness" with static-typing of TypeScript

 This lib is a part of [React & Redux TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide).